0xHashstack/Economy-contracts/README.md

 This repository is a home to the below contracts

-1. Contracts that power various transactions
+1. Catalysts powering the Hashstack economy.
-2. Autonomous governance.
+2. Autonomous governance enablers.

 #